bdeboe/isc-datafest/TUTORIAL.md

 ...
 ```

-The command to create a Foreign Table is very similar to the the regular `CREATE TABLE` command.
-You specify the desired table structure through a list of column names and types, and then add a clause that refers to the Foreign Server to project from and the remaining details to identify the specific source for this table, in our case a file.
+The command to create a foreign table is very similar to the the regular `CREATE TABLE` command.
+You specify the desired table structure through a list of column names and types, and then add a clause that refers to the foreign server to project from and the remaining details to identify the specific source for this table, in our case a file.

 Complete the following command and run it to project the file to SQL.